Stormwater Runoff Hydrology Calculator

 where: L = length of flow pattern (ft); include all wiggles in channels. n = Manning's n value; for sheet flow, n represents the ground cover to a depth of about 1.2 inches (3 cm); for channel flow, n represents bank full conditions for an open channel or full conditions for a culvert (Manning n's for channel flow were assembled from Manning's n values).
 P2 = 2-yr return period, 24-hr duration precipitation for the geographic region where your watershed is located (inch); click for USA rainfall mapsR = hydraulic radius (ft) of bank full open channel or culvert flowing full; computed automatically if channel cross-section dimensions are input.
 S = average ground slope of each flow pattern (ft vertical/ft horizontal).
 Tc = time of concentration for the watershed (hr); time for runoff to travel from the furthest distance (by time) in the watershed to the location where you wish to determine QpTt = travel time for flow regime of interest (hr) - sheet, shallow concentrated, or channel flow.
 V = average velocity of water in each flow regime (ft/s).

-For channel flow, our calculation allows you to input the type of channel and the cross-section dimensions.
+For channel flow, our stormwater calculator allows you to input the type of channel and the cross-section dimensions.
 Channel flow information is used for computing channel travel time.
 SCS (1986) states that bank full dimensions for open channels (or full flow conditions for culverts) should be used for this calculation.
-The diagrams below indicate the types of channels that are coded into our calculation.
+The diagrams below indicate the types of channels that are coded into our hydrology calculation.
 The hydraulic radius (R) is calculated by our program, but is provided below for your information.
 (R is used in the Manning equation to determine flow velocity and then travel time.)
 If your channel does not match one of the four types shown below, our program can still be used to compute travel time: You should compute R by hand for your channel, then select "Circular Culvert" and enter 4R for the culvert diameter.
 When our program computes R, it will compute R=D/4=(4R)/4=R, so the R used in the Manning equation will be what you computed.

 Open Channels and Culverts for Channel Flow